ICSC-CN-HPC-Spoke-4-Earth-Climate/documentation/docs/source/GitHub_doc_excerpts.rst

 Teams
 -----

-GitHub organization `teams <https://docs.github.com/en/organizations/organizing-members-into-teams/about-teams>`_ are groups of organization members.
+GitHub organizations `teams <https://docs.github.com/en/organizations/organizing-members-into-teams/about-teams>`_ are groups of organization members.
 They can only include organization members, i.e. outside collaborators cannot be part of a team.
 Multiple levels of nested teams can be created,